 Everything seemed to be going smoothly… until the Coke statement earlier this month.

 Joking about Rahul Gandhi is like craving McDonalds’ fries; even the most high and mighty among us have done it at some point.
 But unlike the fast food, Rahul has grown better with age.
 No longer a neophyte, a few years in the political arena – and a canny social media team’s campaign – have made it seem like he has honed his skills.
 He’s more confident and assertive than the reluctant heir-in-waiting he was when he first arrived.
-As four years holding the highest office in the land have dimmed some of Modi’s brilliance, Rahul’s has been burnished by his time in the Opposition.
+But even if five years holding the highest office in the land have dimmed some of Modi’s brilliance, it’s clear that Rahul can’t hope to compete with the PM’s popularity.

 Late last year, whispers began to circulate about Rahul’s “renaissance”.
 He began to embrace his role in the Opposition, speaking out against the government, often before Modi, on important issues like Kathua.
-He was attending election rallies and visiting temples, and everything seemed to be going smoothly… until the Coke statement earlier this month.
-Rahul said that Coke was founded by a shikanji vendor, and the internet went wild for the return of their clown prince. #AccordingToRahul began trending, with people taking the piss out of his loosely worded statement with memes and jokes of their own.
+He was attending election rallies and visiting temples, and everything seemed to be going smoothly… until last July, when he decided to make express his love for the PM in Parliament by gifting Modiji with an earnest bear hug that only underscored his “Pappu” persona.
+Unfortunately, this was not the jadoo ki jhappi RaGa might have hoped for, and the internet has since turned the fond moment into an iconic meme.

 As is always the case for Rahul Gandhi when it comes to image-building, it was one step forward, and two steps back.